January Term

 Maine School of Science & Mathematics

-** Registration for J-Term classes needs to be completed with your advisor by Oct.
-6 **
+Top 4 requests for J-Term classes need to be completed with your advisor between Sept.
+25 and Oct.
+11

 Internships - (J. Primiano, Dubois)